modofunjs/modofun/README.md

 # Why?

-This is a very lightweight [Node.js](https://nodejs.org) package to help build nano/micro-services for **serverless** platforms (Google Cloud Functions, AWS Lambda, etc).
+Modofun is a very lightweight [Node.js](https://nodejs.org) package to help build nano/micro-services for **serverless** platforms (Google Cloud Functions, AWS Lambda, etc).
 It aims to bridge the gap between too-small-single-function deployments, and more traditional Web/REST microservices.
 We want to group functions into **modules**.

 Most serverless environments already provide a lot of facilities out of the box.
 And for these **nanoservices**, we really shouldn't be bothered with complex HTTP parsing.
 We should leverage HTTP, but in a more RPC kind of way.

-modofun is **intentionally simplistic and small**, and carries **no dependencies**.
+Modofun is **intentionally simplistic and small**, and carries **no dependencies**.
 Which makes it a good choice for deploying small modules in serverless platforms.

 # Features
   * Basic routing to functions